 As rollout progresses, look for updates on when you'll be able to use HarvardKey on the main Harvard Authentication System login screen, or visit iam.harvard.edu/harvardkey for the latest news.

 Harvard University's authentication system is used by multiple Harvard-affiliated websites and web applications to provide a secure means for Harvard users to access online resources.
 One of the benefits of this system is that it allows you to access many different systems using a single ID and password.

 Yes.
-Because Harvard's PIN system originally used a "short PIN" instead of a true password or passphrase, you may occasionally hear people say "PIN" when referring to the password/passphrase now used in conjunction with your HUID number or other PIN system login type.
+Because Harvard's authentication system originally used a "short PIN" instead of a true password or passphrase, you may occasionally hear people say "PIN" when referring to the password/passphrase now used in conjunction with your HUID number or other login type.
 A password may take different forms, such as a random group of characters, a memorable but not plain-English string of letters and numbers, or even an entire phrase.

 The Harvard Authentication System website exists to provide information about how to create and manage passwords and credentials, basic advice about Internet security, and resources for website developers wishing to use the authentication system for authentication in their sites or applications.
 The website is also where you go to request a new password or change your existing one.

 Many online resources within the Harvard community require verification of your identity before granting you access.
 By supplying a login ID and a password that match, you can verify, or authenticate, your identity.
 To reduce the number of login IDs and passwords that users need to remember, many Harvard systems use the Harvard Authentication System to authenticate users.